bamless/blang/docs/control-flow.md

 ---

 Control flow structures are statements used to selectively execute code based on certain conditions.
-They usually come in two flavours: *branching* and *looping* constrol flow structures.
+They usually come in two flavours: *branching* and *looping* control flow structures.

 ## Truthiness and falsyness